cortex-js/cortexjs.io/src/docs/mathfield-getting-started.md

 then you should use a version of MathLive installed from NPM instead of from a CDN.

-To add a local version of MathLive to your project, use the following command:
+**To add a local version of MathLive to your project**, use the following command:

 ```bash
 $ npm install --save mathlive